github/docs/content/code-security/codeql-cli/using-the-advanced-functionality-of-the-codeql-cli/creating-and-working-with-codeql-packs.md

 This command downloads all dependencies to the shared cache on the local disk.

-{% note %}

-**Notes:**
+> [!NOTE]

-* Running the `codeql pack add` and `codeql pack install` commands will generate or update the `codeql-pack.lock.yml` file.
+> * Running the `codeql pack add` and `codeql pack install` commands will generate or update the `codeql-pack.lock.yml` file.
 This file should be checked-in to version control.
 The `codeql-pack.lock.yml` file contains the precise version numbers used by the pack.
 For more information, see "[About codeql-pack.lock.yml files](/code-security/codeql-cli/getting-started-with-the-codeql-cli/customizing-analysis-with-codeql-packs##about-codeql-packlockyml-files)."

-* By default `codeql pack install` will install dependencies from the {% data variables.product.prodname_container_registry %} on {% data variables.product.prodname_dotcom_the_website %}.
+> * By default `codeql pack install` will install dependencies from the {% data variables.product.prodname_container_registry %} on {% data variables.product.prodname_dotcom_the_website %}.
 You can install dependencies from a {% data variables.product.prodname_ghe_server %} {% data variables.product.prodname_container_registry %} by creating a `qlconfig.yml` file.
 For more information, see "[AUTOTITLE](/enterprise-server@latest/code-security/codeql-cli/using-the-advanced-functionality-of-the-codeql-cli/publishing-and-using-codeql-packs)" in the {% data variables.product.prodname_ghe_server %} documentation.

-{% endnote %}

 ## Customizing a downloaded {% data variables.product.prodname_codeql %} pack